 Chronic pain is different than acute pain

-Chronic pain does not serve a biologic or protective function like acute pain does.
+Chronic non-cancer pain does not serve a biologic or protective function like acute pain does.

 With acute pain, the severity of pain directly correlates to the amount of damage, thus providing you with a protective reflex (e.g. to immediately remove your hand if you touch a hot iron).
 Acute pain is a symptom of injured or diseased tissue, and after the underlying injury is healed then your pain goes away.

-With chronic pain, the pain does not serve a protective or other biological function.
+With chronic pain (also called "chronic benign pain" or "chronic non-cancer pain" as mentioned previously), the pain does not serve a protective or other biological function.
 Instead, even though there is no tissue damage, the nerves just continue to send pain signals to your brain.

 As back pain or neck pain moves from the acute phase to the chronic stage, factors other than tissue damage and injury come more into play.
-These include such things as ongoing "pain" signals in the nervous system even though there is no tissue damage, as well as thoughts and emotions.
+These include such things as ongoing pain signals in the nervous system even though there is no tissue damage, as well as thoughts and emotions related to the pain.

 Multiple treatment options are available for spine pain

-The first step to treating your pain is to find a great physician.
-Talk to your family and friends, and conduct research on the internet to find a doctor who has helped other people in a similar situation to yours.
-The great news is there are many treatment options to help you with your pain.
+The first step to treating your chronic non-cancer pain is to find a great physician with special skill in this area.
+Talk to your family and friends, and conduct research on the Internet to find a doctor who has helped other people in a situation similar to yours.
+The great news is that there are many treatment options to help you with your pain.
 As you search for what works for you, keep in mind that you may have to try several different treatments.
-The frustrating fact with back and neck pain is that what works for some people won’t work for others.
+The frustrating fact with chronic back and neck pain is that what works for some people won’t work for others.

 We’ve covered almost every treatment option available in our site to treat acute or ongoing back pain or neck pain.
 Take the time to research all your options:

-And, don’t forget to find support from people who know what you are going through, such as on our forums.
-Finding relief from back pain is often a process of trial and error, and it may take an enduring effort to find the best approach to adequately manage your pain so you can get back to enjoying life.
+And don’t forget to find support from other people who know what you are going through, such as on our Spine-health forums.
+Finding relief from chronic back pain is often a process of trial and error, and it may take an enduring effort to find the best approach or approaches to adequately manage your pain so you can get back to enjoying life.